ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ### Inserting and Selecting Data

-ClickHouse doesn't connect to [Hadoop Distributed File System](https://en.wikipedia.org/wiki/Apache_Hadoop) to get data from it.
-You should take the Parquet data file and then you can insert Parquet data into some ClickHouse table by the following command:
+You can insert Parquet data from a file into ClickHouse table by the following command:

 ```
 cat {filename} | clickhouse-client --query="INSERT INTO {some_table} FORMAT Parquet"